awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ses-configurationset.md

 # AWS::SES::ConfigurationSet<a name="aws-resource-ses-configurationset"></a>

-Specifies a configuration set\.
+The name of the configuration set\.

 Configuration sets let you create groups of rules that you can apply to the emails you send using Amazon SES\.
 For more information about using configuration sets, see [Using Amazon SES Configuration Sets](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/using-configuration-sets.html) in the [Amazon SES Developer Guide](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/)\.

 ## Syntax<a name="aws-resource-ses-configurationset-syntax"></a>